 - 1. Minimum requirements for each option listed.
 For example, if a proposed design has a glazing ratio to the conditioned floor area of 19%, it shall comply with all of the requirements of the 21% glazing option (or higher).
 Proposed designs which cannot meet the specific requirements of a listed option above may calculate compliance by Chapters 4 or 5 of this Code. - 2.
 Requirement applies to all ceilings except single rafter or joist vaulted ceilings.
 'Adv' denotes Advanced Framed Ceiling. - 3.
 Requirement applicable only to single rafter or joist vaulted ceilings. - 4.
 Below grade walls shall be insulated either on the exterior to a minimum level of R-12, or on the interior to the same level as walls above grade.
 Exterior insulation installed on below grade walls shall be a water resistant material, manufactured for its intended use, and installed according to the manufacturer's specifications.
 See Section 602.2. - 5.
 Floors over crawl spaces or exposed to ambient air conditions. - 6.
 Required slab perimeter insulation shall be a water resistant material, manufactured for its intended use, and installed according to manufacturer's specifications.
 See Section 602.4. - 7.
-The following options shall be applicable to buildings less than three stories: 0.33 maximum for glazing areas of 25% or less; 0.31 maximum for glazing areas of 30% or less. - 8.
-This wall insulation requirement denotes R-19 wall cavity insulation plus R-5 foam sheathing. - 9.
-This wall insulation requirement denotes R-21 wall cavity insulation plus R-7.5 foam sheathing. - 10.
-Doors, including all fire doors, shall be assigned default U-factors from Table 10-6C or 10-6D. - 11.
+The following options shall be applicable to buildings less than three stories: 0.45 maximum for glazing areas of 25% or less; 0.40 maximum for glazing areas of 30% or less. - Reserved. - 9.
+Minimum HVAC equipment efficiency requirement.
+'Low' denotes an AFUE of 0.74.
+'Med.' denotes an AFUE of 0.78.
+'High' denotes an AFUE of 0.88.
+Minimum HVAC equipment efficiency requirement for heat pumps.
+'Low' denotes an HSPF of 6.35.
+'Med.' denotes an HSPF of 6.8.
+'High' an HSPF of 7.7.
+Water and ground source heat pumps shall be considered as medium efficiency and have a minimum COP as required in Table 5-7. - 10.
+Doors, including all fire doors, shall be assigned default U-factors from Table 10-6C. - 11.
 Where a maximum glazing area is listed, the total glazing area (combined vertical plus overhead) as a percent of gross conditioned floor area shall be less than or equal to that value.
 Overhead glazing with U-factor of U=0.40 or less is not included in glazing area limitations. - 12.
 Overhead glazing shall have U-factors determined in accordance with NFRC 100 or as specified in Section 502.1.5.